Case Study

 Unlocking the revenue potential of Netflix Bundles

-I introduced a plan selection screen into the bundle sign-up flow on all platforms, improving upgrade rates, revenue, and the experience for millions of global bundle members.
+I introduced a plan selection screen into the bundle sign-up flow, improving upgrade rates and revenue for millions of global members.

 Role